telerik/xaml-docs/controls/radgridview/performance/tips-tricks.md

 * __TouchManager__ -  another optimization would be to __disable the Touch Support__.
 You can refer to the [Touch Support]({%slug touch-support%}) article.

-* As of __R2 2016__ GridViewComboBoxColumn exposes new property - __IsLightWeightModeEnabled__.
-Setting it to true significantly increases the RadGridView`s performance.
+* As of __R2 2016__ GridViewComboBoxColumn exposes a new property - __IsLightWeightModeEnabled__.
+Setting it to true significantly increases RadGridView`s performance.

 # See Also